ck852/Data-Analysis-GUI/README.md

 <img src="images/cd_results.PNG" alt="cdresultswindow" width="800"/>

-Similarly to the batch analysis, you have the option to export individual CSV files for every analyzed file, as well as a single Summary IV that follows the same format described above.
+Similarly to the initial batch analysis, you have the option to export individual CSV files for every analyzed file, as well as a single Summary IV that follows the same format described above.
 The only difference is that these outputs contain current densities, rather than raw currents.
 All output CSVs are designed to be easily imported into Graphpad Prism.

 <img src="images/prism_import.PNG" alt="prismimport" width="300"/>

 <img src="images/prism_cd_summary.PNG" alt="prism_cd_import" width="1100"/>

+### Time-course Analysis

 The workflow for other analyses, such as Time vs Current, proceeds in a very similar manner.
 The primary distinction is the requirement for the Stimulus Repeat Period.
 For such time-course analyses, it is sometimes desirable to extract data from more than one analysis range per sweep.
 To this end, the "Use Dual Analysis" box enables the user to define a second analysis range.